Shipping AI shouldn’t be a leap of faith.

 built the evals.

 Full about →Lattice/AI is founder-led.
-We started by writing the evaluation suites that LLM labs, agent teams, and enterprise platforms quietly use internally — and now we ship them as part of the engagement, public and signed.
-We turn down work we can’t put our name on.
-That’s the filter.
+We started by writing the evaluation suites that LLM labs, agent teams, and enterprise platforms had been using internally, and we now ship those same suites as part of every engagement, public and signed.
+We also turn down work we cannot put our name on, which is what keeps the practice small enough to mean something.

 Tell us what’s